DC vs CSK Dream11 Team Prediction: Captain, Fantasy Tips & Probable XIs For Today's IPL 2020 Match 34

 Dream11 Tips And Prediction IPL 2020

 Delhi Capitals vs Chennai Super Kings Dream11 Team Prediction IPL 2020 – Fantasy Playing Tips, Probable XIs, Dream11 Guru Tips, Probable XIs For Today’s DC vs CSK at Sharjah Cricket Stadium, Dubai: Their campaign is back on track, courtesy Mahendra Singh Dhoni’s smart captaincy but a stiff test awaits Chennai Super Kings when they face a dominant Delhi Capitals in their next IPL match, on Saturday.
 Every tactic that Dhoni employed against Sunrisers Hyderabad, worked, and they are expected to continue in the same vein as they battle to salvage the season.
 Whether it was promoting Sam Curran to the opener’s slot or finishing pacer Deepak Chahar’s quota upfront while using seven bowlers to dry up runs, every move produced desired result.
 Dhoni used leg spinner Piyush Chawla for only one over and that too as late as in the 16th over, leaving it largely on Ravindra Jadeja and Karn Sharma but CSK are likely to continue with three spinners considering that the Sharjah wickets are now getting slower.
 That spinners hold the key in Sharjah was evident in the last two games where RCB and Kings XI Punjab slow bowlers were instrumental in their respective team’s wins.
 The three-time champions will look to build on the win over SRH as the league phase moves towards the business end..
 Here is the IPL 2020 Dream11 Guru Tips and DC vs CSK Dream11 Team Prediction, DC vs CSK Dream11 Guru Tips, DC vs CSK Fantasy Cricket Prediction T20 game, Delhi Capitals vs Chennai Super Kings Dream11 Team Player List, DC vs CSK Probable XIs Dream11 IPL.
-Also Read - MI vs KKR Live Cricket Score, Today's IPL 2020 Match 32 Live Updates in Abu Dhabi: Karthik Out, Russell Joins Morgan
+Also Read - IPL 2020 Live Cricket Score RR vs RCB, Today's Match 33 Live Updates: Bowlers Put Rajasthan Ahead as ABD Fights

 TOSS: The Indian Premier League match toss between Delhi Capitals vs Chennai Super Kings will take place at 7 PM (IST) – October 17.
-Also Read - MI vs KKR Dream11 Team Hints And Predictions IPL 2020: Captain, Vice-Captain And Probable XIs For Today's Mumbai Indians vs Kolkata Knight Riders Match 32 at Shiekh Zayed Stadium, Abu Dhabi 7.30 PM IST Friday October 16
+Also Read - IPL 2020 Live Cricket Score DC vs CSK, Today's Match 34 Live Updates, Sharjah: Chennai Win Toss, Opt to Bat

-Time: 7.30 PM IST Also Read - BSH vs PKCC Dream11 Team Prediction ECS T10 - Barcelona 2020: Captain, Vice-captain, Fantasy Playing Tips And Probable XIs For Today's Badalona Shaheen CC vs Pakcelona CC T10 Match 20 at Montjuic Ground, Barcelona 8.30 PM IST Friday October 16
+Time: 7.30 PM IST Also Read - IPL 2020: David Warner Reacts on 'MS Dhoni vs Paul Rieffel' Wide Drama

 Venue: Sharjah Cricket Stadium, Sharjah.